bUnit-dev/bUnit/docs/site/docs/misc-test-tips.md

 </PropertyGroup>
 ```

+This makes the tooling in Visual Studio and other IDEs automatically assign the same namespaces to new test classes and test components when they are created.

-## Capture Logs from ILogger in Test Output
+## Capturing Logs from ILogger in Test Output

 TODO: Document XunitLogger and XunitLoggerFactory

-## Make copy/paste of HTML easier
+## Copying/pasting HTML easier

-When writing C# based tests, you sometime want to copy/paste some HTML into C# strings from e.g. a Razor file.
-This is tedious to do manually as you have to escape the quotes and other special characters.
-The extension, [SmartPaster2019](https://marketplace.visualstudio.com/items?itemName=martinw.SmartPaster2013), allows us to copy strings where any character that needs to be escaped will be automatically.
+When writing C# based tests, you may want to copy/paste HTML into C# strings from something like a Razor file, for example.
+This is tedious to do manually as you have to escape the quotes and other special characters, for example `<div class="alert">` needs to be written as `"<div class=\"alert\">"`.
+The extension, [SmartPaster2019](https://marketplace.visualstudio.com/items?itemName=martinw.SmartPaster2013), allows us to copy strings in any character that needs to be escaped will be automatically.